 This media kit is going to help you sell your services to brands, save time designing one (especially if you’re not design savvy), AND will help you turn brands into paying clients.

-It’s the same template me and my students use to land paid brand deals with companies like Toyota, Mazda, REI, Marriott, American Express, and more!
+It’s the same template me and my students use to pitch brands with confidence!

 It includes EVERYTHING we just discussed, is entirely customizable on Canva (so you get easy drag and drop edit features), AND includes fill-in-the-blank copy too!